Kitware/iMSTK/Docs/source/PbdModel.rst

 Deformable Threads
 --------------------------------

-Threads are very common in surgical scenarios.
-For threads we use **PbdDistanceConstraint* & **PbdBendConstraint** constraints.
+Surture threads are very common in surgical scenarios.
+For threads one may use **PbdDistanceConstraint** & **PbdBendConstraint** constraints.
 The distance constraints keep the particles of the thread together, whilst the bend controls the rigidity of the the thread.
 The bend constraints may also be generated between multiple sets of particles to reduce iteration count.

 .. image:: media/PbdModel/thread1.png
   :width: 400